-Medical history: The 54-year-old florist noticed an increasing itching and burning of the entire facial skin, the back of the hands and wrists during a "normal" working day at lunchtime.
-In the evening hours, the entire facial skin was reddened, swollen and itching, so that the medical emergency service had to be consulted.
+Anamnesis: The 54-year-old florist noticed already during a "normal" working day in the midday hours an increasing itching and burning of the entire facial skin, the backs of the hands and wrists.
+In the evening hours, the entire facial skin was reddened, swollen and violently itchy, so that the emergency medical service had to be consulted.

-Findings: The entire skin of the face including the eyelids was reddened over the entire surface, diffuse swelling; in some areas the skin of the face began to weep (Fig.).
-The retroauricular region, the anterior and lateral neck, the neck and the back of the hand were also inflamed.
-The clothed forearms, the upper body and the scalp showed no changes.
-The boundary zone to the skin areas covered by the clothing was blurred.
+Findings: The entire facial skin, including the eyelids, was reddened over a large area, diffusely swollen; in places, the facial skin was beginning to ooze (Fig.).
+The retroauricular region, the anterior and lateral parts of the neck, the nape of the neck and the backs of the hands were also affected by inflammation.
+No change was seen in the clothed forearms, torso, and scalp.
+The boundary zone to the clothing-covered skin areas were blurred.
 There was no feeling of illness, no fever, no painful lymphadenopathy.

-Diagnosis: Acute dermatitis with mainly Airborne Contact Dermatitis
+Diagnosis: Acute dermatitis with v.a. airborne contact dermatitis.

-Therapy and course: In an emergency, the patient was treated with a glucocorticoid externum and several times renewed saline dressings.
-In addition, she received systemic prednisolone (dosage 100mg in tablet form) and a high-dose antihistamine.
-The results were significantly improved within 3 days (see Fig. 2).
-Within the next 14 days, the skin condition normalized under creeping therapy with glucocorticoid ointments.
+Therapy and course: On an emergency basis, the patient was treated with a glucocorticoide externum as well as saline compresses renewed several times.
+She also received systemic prednisolone (dosage 100mg in tablets) and high doses of an antihistamine.
+Under this treatment, there was a marked improvement within 3 days (see Fig.2).
+Within the next 14 days, the skin condition normalized under gradual therapy with glucocorticoid ointments.

-4 weeks after the "airborne contact dermatitis" had subsided, proof of (occupationally induced) type IV sensitization could be provided against a composite mix.
+4 weeks after resolution of the "airborne contact dermatitis", evidence of (occupationally triggered) type IV sensitization) to a composite mix was obtained.

-Abstract: Special characteristics of the composite allergens are their potential to trigger airborne dermatitis, tendency to chronic courses, wide distribution in different plant families, to which contact must be avoided if sensitization is present.
-The different forms of exposure and manifestation of the composite allergy cause a continuum from "minor" to "severe" effects of an allergy with regard to closed work opportunities.
+Summary: Special characteristics of composite allergens are their potential to induce airborne dermatitis, tendency to chronic courses, wide distribution in different plant families, to which contact must be avoided in case of existing sensitization.
+The different forms of exposure and manifestation of composite allergy imply a continuum from "minor" to "severe" effects of allergy in terms of occluded work opportunities.

 Summary: (Airborne Contact Dermatitis):

-Acute, sub-acute or chronic, extensive dermatitis in the area of the unclothed areas, especially the face.
+Acute, subacute, or even chronic, patchy dermatitis in unclothed areas, especially the face.

 In contrast to light-induced dermatoses, airborne contact dermatitis also causes dermatitic changes on the upper eyelids (see eyelid dermatitis), retroauricularly and below the chin.

-A seasonal dependency (May-September) of eczema is characteristic for the "plant-induced" "outdoor" forms and thus is diagnostically groundbreaking.
-If there is no seasonal dependence, e.g. in the case of occupational dependence (improvement during holidays) volatile chemical products (e.g. 2-aminothiophenol; epoxy resins) may be considered.
-Furthermore also volatile cosmetics (e.g. perfumes).
+A seasonal dependence (May-September) of the eczema is characteristic for the "plant-induced" "outdoor" forms and thus diagnostically groundbreaking.
+If the seasonal dependence is missing, volatile chemical products (e.g. 2-aminothiophenol; epoxy resins) come into question, e.g. in case of occupational dependence (improvement during vacation).
+Furthermore also volatile cosmetics (e.g. fragrances).